lesteroliver911/ai-piano-player/README.md

 - **💾 MIDI Export**: Download your compositions as MIDI files for use in other music software
 - **🎛️ Playback Controls**: Adjust tempo and volume to perfect your listening experience
 - **🎨 Responsive Design**: Works on desktop and mobile devices

+## ⚠️ Known Issues

+Current limitations that are being addressed:

+1. **Nursery Rhymes Quality**: While nursery rhymes are mostly on point, we're working to make performances sound more human-like.
+Current generations sound more like a beginner pianist.

+2. **Generation Consistency**: Some generations can be random.
+So far, testing has only been done with OpenAI's API.
+Support for Claude and Gemini is planned.

+3. **Limited Instruments**: Currently only one piano instrument is available.
+Support for additional instruments is in development.

+4. **Download Formats**: Only MIDI download is available for now.
+MP3 and WAV downloads will be added soon.

 ## 🚀 Getting Started